 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON:

 NEW SECTION.
 Sec.
-1. (1) For real estate transactions in which a potential buyer actively solicits the purchase of real property through public advertising or written, electronic, or in-person contact with an owner of real property that is not currently publicly available or listed on the real estate market for purchase, the owner of the solicited real property shall:
+1. (1) For real estate transactions in which a potential buyer actively solicits the purchase of real property through public advertising or written, electronic, or in-person contact with an owner of real property that is not currently publicly available or listed on the real estate market for purchase, the owner of the solicited real property shall upon execution of a purchase contract between the potential buyer and the owner of the solicited real property:

 (a) Have the right to an appraisal of the real property by an appraiser licensed in accordance with chapter 18.140 RCW;

-(b) Receive notice from the potential buyer of the owner's right to an appraisal as described in subsection (2) of this section; and
+(b) Receive written notice by paper, email or other tangible or electronic form from the potential buyer of the owner's right to an appraisal as described in subsection (2) of this section; and

 (c) Have the right to cancel the purchase contract without penalty or further obligation subject to subsection (2) of this section.

-(2)(a) For owners of real property who wish to exercise their right to an appraisal:
+(2)(a) For the owner of the real property who wishes to exercise their right to an appraisal:

 (i) The owner has the right to select the appraiser, and the potential buyer is responsible for the expense of the appraisal;